-4 Inclusion of published results by permission only.
+&lt;sup>3 Inclusion of published results by permission only.
 Work not funded by the CP will be clearly identified.

-5 Unless otherwise agreed in an agreement.
+&lt;sup>4 Unless otherwise agreed in an agreement.

-develop links to human brain disease signatures established in SP8 and to human work in SP2.
+From Genes to Cognition: Perform experimental and informatics studies on the link between genes and cognition and the impact of normal genetic variations and mutations; develop links to human brain disease signatures established in SP8 and to human work in SP2.